BotDogs4645/BotdogsWiki/Code-Breakdown.md

     this.rightMotorOne = rightMotorOne;
     this.rightMotorTwo = rightMotorTwo;

-    // Create our motor controller groups in house. this.left = new MotorControllerGroup(this.leftMotorOne, this.leftMotorTwo);
+    // Create our motor controller groups in-house. this.left = new MotorControllerGroup(this.leftMotorOne, this.leftMotorTwo);
     this.right = new MotorControllerGroup(this.rightMotorOne, this.rightMotorTwo);

-    // create our drive in house.
+    // create our drive in-house.
     this.drive = new DifferentialDrive(left, right);

     // Configure all parts of the subsystem into modes and settings we need./